tomsalden/PCAP04/README.md

 - Core Debug Level  None

 # Using the Set-up
-At this point in time, the set-up only works via the serial monitor.
+At this point in time, the set-up works via the serial monitor and a limited web-interface.
 The following will happen at startup:
-1. The ESP32 will startup, displayed with the Power Led
+1. The ESP32 will startup, displayed with the Power Led.
+Either it will connect to a known network or start its own network.
+2. The ESP32 will test if an SD card is available.
+It will create a new file for data storage.
+If the SD-card is not available, the indicator light will flash red three times.
-2. The ESP will test the I2C connection to the PCAP04.
+3. The ESP will test the I2C connection to the PCAP04.
 If there is a problem, a red light will appear.
 Otherwise the light turns blue
 3. The ESP will initialise the PCAP04 and write the correct configuration to the chip.
 Once done, the Led turns green
 4. After initialisation, the PCAP04 will start its measurements.
 The ESP32 will retreive a new measurement every second, indicated by a flashing red-green light.
-5. The ESP32 will display the current measurement values in the serial port.
+5. If an SD-card is available, the ESP32 will save the data as in a .csv format on the card.
+In addition, the ESP32 will display the current measurement values in the serial port.
 (If a more complete output is necessary, uncomment line 204 in the [PCAP04.ino](https://github.com/tomsalden/PCAP04/blob/main/PCAP04.ino#L192) file and comment the Print for Excel lines.)

 Now, the Serial Port of the Arduino IDE can be used to readout the values.
 In addition, the [Data Streamer](https://support.microsoft.com/nl-nl/office/wat-is-data-streamer-1d52ffce-261c-4d7b-8017-89e8ee2b806f) in Excel can record, process and save live data.

-# PCB (will be produced in the future)
+# PCB (Design is finished, will be ordered in the future)
 The PCB has space for three PCAP04 CDC's.
 Each CDC can readout 4 to 5 capacitances and has 1 reference capacitor to make sure the base value is correct.
 2 Li-Ion batteries will be attached at the back to power the board, 5-9V can be used for powering this device.
 As an alternative, one PCAP04 EVA Board can be used instead of one PCAP04 bare chip.